-‘Airport Bar’ Conceptual Art Experience Flouts Trump’s Travel Ban with Drinks & Drollity
+‘Airport Bar’ Conceptual Art Experience Flouted Trump’s Travel Ban with Drinks & Drollity

-In light of President Trump’s recent attempt to implement a “travel ban,” conceptual artists Daedalus Howell and Karen Hell are hosting “Airport Bar.”
-A participatory public performance, “Airport Bar” invites the public to acknowledge what it means to be trapped in the bureaucratic purgatory of international travel in the only place where humanity still feels as one when traveling – the airport bar.
+Petaluma, Calif.
+(Story Dept.) February 26, 2017 – In light of President Trump’s recent attempt to implement a “travel ban,” conceptual artists Daedalus Howell and Karen Hell hosted “Airport Bar,” a participatory public performance that invited the public to acknowledge what it means to be trapped in the bureaucratic purgatory of international travel in the only place where humanity still feels as one when traveling – the airport bar.

 “Protest takes many forms and creating a context to engage with an international issue in a symbolic social environment is our way of addressing this issue,” says Hell.

-“This is a productive way small town artists like ourselves can lend a local voice to the chorus of outrage,” says Howell.
-“And enjoy a glass of local wine with your comrades in the meantime.”
+“This was a productive way small town artists like ourselves could lend a local voice to the chorus of outrage,” says Howell.
+“And enjoy a glass of local wine with your comrades in the meantime.
+It was quite a hit and we heartily encourage other creative people to stage their own Airport Bar events.”